 - 2008 US Daily Tracking Codebook

-If you have any questions about accessing Gallup’s respondent-level data for World Poll or the U.S. Daily Tracking at NYU, don’t hesitate to reach out to Data Services (firstname.lastname@example.org).
+If you have any questions about accessing Gallup’s respondent-level data for World Poll, U.S. Daily Tracking, GPSS, or the COVID-19 Panel at NYU, don’t hesitate to reach out to Data Services (firstname.lastname@example.org).